20dzhong/20dzhong-mkdocs/docs/inheritance.md

 # Inheritance

-* Inheritance is one of the main principles of object-oriented programming
+Inheritance is one of the main principles of object-oriented programming, inheritance allows one class to inherit features from another class.

+When a subclass inherits from a superclass, the subclass can access public variables and functions from the super class

 ## Inheritance Basics